-Permanent disability pension: If the insured is assessed with a total disability, the pension is equal to 85% of the insured's average monthly earnings.
+Permanent disability pension: If the insured is assessed with a total disability, 85% of the insured's average monthly earnings is paid.

-The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.

 Constant-attendance supplement: If the insured requires the constant attendance of others to perform daily functions, 50% of the pension is paid.